-- The term public domain refers to intellectual property not protected by law and therefore usable by the public without requiring a license - Developers may include a public domain declaration with their software - E.g., "All of the code and documentation in this software has been dedicated to the public domain by the authors." - The public domain declaration is not the same as a FOSS license - The enforceability of these public domain declarations is subject to dispute within the FOSS community - Often the public domain declaration is accompanied by other terms, such as warranty disclaimers.
+- The term public domain refers to intellectual property not protected by law and therefore usable by the public without requiring a license - Developers may include a public domain declaration with their software - E.g., "All of the code and documentation in this software has been dedicated to the public domain by the authors." - The public domain declaration is not the same as a FOSS license - Often the public domain declaration is accompanied by other terms, such as warranty disclaimers.
 In such cases, the software may be viewed as being under a license rather than being in the public domain